-Every authentic method, school or teaching, first of all, treats the core problem; the „distracted and moved mind“.
+Every authentic method, school or teaching, first of all, treat the core problem; the „distracted and moved mind“.

-„We are born and live here on earth because of immortality, because it is the basis of all life.“
+„We are born and live here on earth out of immortality because it is the basis of all life.“

 The art of meditation has been developed in India for thousands of years and we need to incorporate this knowledge and philosophy into our practice of Meditation, Yoga and Ayurveda.
 If we strive for the same success that the Taoists and „Chan“ masters in China and the „Zen“ masters in Japan have achieved through the adoption and integration of „Dhyana“, the meditation methods of the Indian teachings of yoga, we cannot miss this knowledge.
 The three words in quotation marks, which are pronounced in a very similar way, show that, except in India, only in China and Japan exists an independent word for „Meditation“, because only in these three countries a meditation culture has been developed.
 The word meditation is a borrowing from Latin and means meditari „thinking, reflecting, reconsidering“.
 Meditation was practised in medieval Christianity as meditatio (meditation without an object).
 This shows that in the West we still lack a correct term as a coherent word for Meditation.
 But for this purpose, we must study the writings of these traditions.
 Meditation deepens in clarity beyond the boundaries of body and mind.

-If we want to create a peaceful world, I believe that we must urgently bring a meditative culture to blossom in the West, as well as in the East.
-Meditation requires a responsible approach to all living beings and the whole of creation.
-Meditation forces us to encounter our dark sides (which Carl Gustav Jung called „shadow“) and transform them into light.
-The Meditation Handbook „The Secret of the Golden Flower», first time published in the West in 1929 by Carl Gustav Jung (Swiss psychoanalyst and psychiatrist), explains a method of meditation that is especially qualified for our time.
+If we want to create a peaceful world, we urgently need to bring a “ Meditative Culture “ to its own bloom in the West. – Meditation requires a responsible treatment of all living beings and the whole creation. – Meditation forces us to encounter our dark sides (which Carl Gustav Jung called «Shadows») and transform them into light.
+The Meditation Manual «The Secret of the Golden Flower», first time published in the West in 1929 by Carl Gustav Jung (Swiss psychoanalyst and psychiatrist), explains a method of meditation that is especially qualified for our time.
 This text by the Chinese Taoist Wang Chongyang, already introduced in the original in the 17th century approaches of contemporary psychoanalytical thinking into the «Doctrine of the Golden Flower» and expanded the understanding of Meditation into a deeper dimension with this Meditation Instruction. – Further explanation in my »Project Meditation«

 „Spiritual work is undertaken to enable a person to attain a state of being that is free of the physical plane.“ – „Only under this condition can he begin to experience a unity with higher creative energy in the universe.
 In order to begin a process, he must be willing to surrender his tensions and illusions, which prevent spiritual evolvement and the experience of deep inner joy.
 He can then initiate the process of energy transformation.“ – Rudi (Rudrananda) / Albert Rudolph

-This first setting of the course determines where our path leads – to a spiritual or materialistic worldview!
+This first decision determines where our spiritual path leads, to a materialistic or to a spiritual worldview!

-So before we embark on the spiritual path, this question must be answered clearly and in a committed sense.
+Before we embark on a spiritual path, this question must be answered clearly and in a committed sense.

-The spiritual unity of body (matter) and mind (consciousness and energy) and the primary function of the mind are also reflected in „Hatha Yoga“. – Taking into account the „4 basics“ Hatha Yoga starts with the body postures „Asanas“ (1st „posture“) with the body and leads via breathing techniques to focus on our inner self „Pranayama“ (3rd „connection with the energy“) to „Pratyahara“ (2nd „To turn inside & draw back the senses“) and thus finally to the alignment of the mind „Dharana“ (4th „One point concentration“) as preparation of the body for the meditation, „Dhyana“ (5th „the first stage of meditation“). – Hatha Yoga, like Taoist Yoga, practices the connection of the body (earthly energy) with the original mind (God/Tao/Heavenly Energy) and thus leads (according to „Hatha Yoga Pradipikâ“ and the „Teachings of the Golden Flower“) to the state of Immortality.
+Spiritual oneness of body (matter) and mind (consciousness and energy) and the primary function of mind form the structure of »Hatha Yoga«.
+Taking into account the «4 basics», Hatha Yoga starts by body postures „Asanas“ (1st «posture») with the body and leads via breathing techniques to focus on our inner self „Pranayama“ (3rd «connection with the energy») to „Pratyahara“ (2nd «turning inside & drawing back the senses») and thus finally to the alignment of the mind „Dharana“ (4th «one point concentration») as a prerequisite for meditation „Dhyana“ (5th «first stage of meditation»). – Hatha Yoga, like Tao Yoga, practices the connection of the body (earthly energy) with the original mind (God/Tao/Heavenly Energy) and leads according to „Hatha Yoga Pradipikâ“ and the „Teaching of the Golden Flower“ to the state of Immortality.
 Hatha Yoga is therefore in itself a complete path to enlightenment and perfection.

 »Death and Immortality in the light of spiritual science« – Rudolf Steiner